littlejo/terraform-provider-cilium/docs/resources/cilium.md

 ### Optional

 - `data_path` (String) Datapath mode to use { tunnel | native | aws-eni | gke | azure | aks-byocni } (default: autodetected).
-- `helm_set` (List of String) Set helm values on the command line (can specify multiple or separate values with commas: key1=val1,key2=val2
 - `namespace` (String) Namespace in which to install
 - `repository` (String) Helm chart repository to download Cilium charts from
 - `reset` (Boolean) When upgrading, reset the helm values to the ones built into the chart
 - `reuse` (Boolean) When upgrading, reuse the helm values from the latest release unless any overrides from are set from other flags.
 This option takes precedence over HelmResetValues
+- `set` (List of String) Set helm values on the command line (can specify multiple or separate values with commas: key1=val1,key2=val2
 - `values` (String) values in raw yaml to pass to helm.
 - `version` (String) Version of Cilium
 - `wait` (Boolean) Wait for Cilium status is ok